k4tsuya/food-vendor-allergen-manager/README.md

 * How to translate **legal/business requirements** into data models
 * React fundamentals: components, props, state, effects, conditional rendering
 * Connecting a React frontend to a FastAPI backend (CORS, fetch, serving static files)
-* Structuring a growing codebase into clear, single-purpose modules
+* Structuring a growing codebase into clear, single-purpose modules, including splitting routes into FastAPI routers
 * Client-side routing with React Router, and structuring an app into pages vs. reusable components
-* Combining data from multiple API endpoints in the frontend (products + allergens) to build a matrix view
+* Combining data from multiple API endpoints in the frontend (items + allergens) to build a matrix view
 * CSS Grid and sticky positioning for responsive, scrollable layouts
+* React Context, for sharing state (like the current language) across components without prop drilling
+* Designing a single backend source of truth for configuration shared between a frontend and a generated PDF
+* Database migrations with Alembic, and why they matter once a project has real data to preserve
+* Managing environment-specific configuration (`.env`) instead of hardcoding values

 ---